FNALLPC/cms-das-pre-exercises/_episodes/01-CMSDataAnalysisSchoolPreExerciseFirstSet.md

 > ~~~
 > {: .source}
 {: .callout}
+This may have some issues when using the [xrootd redirector][https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookXrootdService#OpenwithRoot], here we are avoiding that by directly addressing the file on FNAL EOS (T3_US_FNALLPC).

 To be able to use the member functions of a CMSSW data class from within ROOT, a 'dictionary' for that class needs to be available to ROOT.
 To obtain that dictionary, it is necessary to load the proper library into ROOT.
 The first three lines of the code above do exactly that.
 More information is at [WorkBookFWLiteExamples](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookFWLiteExamples).
 Note that `gROOT->SetStyle ("Plain");` sets a plain white background for all the plots in ROOT.

 > ## Note
-> If the rootlogon.C is created in the home area, and the above four lines of code are in that file, the dictionary will be obtained, and all the plots will have a white background automatically upon logging in to ROOT.
+> If the rootlogon.C is created in the home area, and the above five lines of code (fifth line is `gStyle`) are in that file, the dictionary will be obtained, and all the plots will have a white background automatically upon logging in to ROOT.
 {: .callout}

 Now a ROOT browser window opens and looks like this ("Root Files" may or may not be selected):